← All workflows

 Why teams use it

-Eliminate hours of manual TOC and TOA assembly with AI-driven heading extraction and authority identification
+Eliminate hours of manual TOC and TOA assembly by auto-extracting headings and authorities from your brief

-Reduce filing rejection risk with rule-specific certificate language and validated word-count calculations
+Reduce filing rejection risk with rule-specific Certificates of Compliance and transparent word-count breakdowns

-Support multi-jurisdictional practice with built-in coverage of FRAP, Supreme Court, and state appellate rules
+Support multi-jurisdictional practice with built-in awareness of federal, state, and Supreme Court formatting variations

 Questions

-How does CaseMark handle page numbers and citation accuracy?
+How does CaseMark handle page numbers it can't verify?

-CaseMark uses anti-hallucination guardrails that insert clear [__] placeholders wherever page numbers or citation pin cites cannot be verified from the source document.
-This ensures you never file a brief with fabricated page references — you simply fill in the flagged placeholders during final review.
+CaseMark uses transparent [__] placeholders for any page number or citation it cannot independently verify from the uploaded document.
+This anti-hallucination approach ensures you never file a brief with fabricated page references — you simply fill in the placeholders during your final review.

-What if my court has modified length limits or local formatting rules?
+What if my court has modified length limits or special local rules?

-You can specify any court orders modifying standard length limits and any local rules governing TOA format, hyperlinking, bookmarks, or addendum requirements.
-CaseMark will incorporate these into the generated documents and certificate language.
+You can specify any court orders modifying standard length limits and any local rule requirements (such as hyperlinking, bookmarks, or addendum formatting) when you upload your brief.
+CaseMark will adjust the Certificate of Compliance and formatting output accordingly.

 Can I use this if my brief is still in draft form?

 Absolutely.
-CaseMark will label all output as 'DRAFT' if your brief is not yet finalized.
-This lets you build your TOC, TOA, and compliance framework early and update them as your brief evolves, saving significant time during the final filing crunch.
+CaseMark will label all output as 'DRAFT' when working from a non-final brief.
+This lets you build your TOC, TOA, and compliance materials iteratively as your brief evolves, saving significant time during the final filing push.

 Related